EugeneChua128/EugeneChua128/README.md

 ### 🧩 Interested In 🧩
 - Hope to learn about **Machine Learning and Artificial Intelligence**
+- Passionate about understanding data and translating it into a storytelling

 ### 🌱 Currently 🌱
 - Brushing up on data cleaning and wrangling skills using SQL